philippzi98/food_insecurity_predictions_nlp/Step 3 - Validating News Features/README.md

 # Validating News Features

 ### Time Series Extraction
-We take the factors that we extracted in Step 1 and cross-reference them with the news data.
+We take the factors that we extracted in Steps 1 and 2, and we cross-reference them with the news data.
 The latter is in the format of a time-stamped corpus.
 To replicate this part, you can run the attached Python file [granger_timeline.py]().

 &nbsp;